sylvainroussy/NeoBlogs/checkYourCrawler/README.md

 RETURN distinct length(path) as maxDepth,count(path) as pathCount, labels(lastNode), lastNode.ref ORDER BY maxDepth asc
 ```

-Then keeping only the URL_ACCEPTED sattus (also the CONTENT_ACCEPTED):
+Then keeping only the URL_ACCEPTED satus (also the CONTENT_ACCEPTED):

 ```
 MATCH (startNode:Page{ref:"https://neo4j.com/blog/"})